My diamond chainsaw

 I thought I could take the opportunity to

 …Read the whole article… Presawing in the snow The next flying buttress figurine for St. Eusebius's Church in Arnhem is ready.
-I've been busy presawing all the blocks that I had lying around for flying buttress 4 and some 5 (read here more), before maybe a real frost period got in the way.
+I've been busy presawing all the blocks that I had lying around for flying buttress 4 and 5 (read here more), before maybe a real frost period got in the way.
 Because my saw sits outside, I cannot use it during frost, because then …Read the whole article… Posted in Eusebius, Restoration and tagged as background, Ettringer tufa, limestone, copying, LBB, machines, muschelkalk, restoration, stone masonry, tuff stone, presawing machine, sawing

 Sorry, proper translation later this week!
-These past few weeks I've continued carving for flying buttress 6 and some 7 from
+These past few weeks I've continued carving for flying buttress 6 and 7 from

 St. Eusebius's Church in Arnhem (the Netherlands).